Elite Beat Agents: Development

 Due to the surprisingly high import rate of Osu!
 Tatakae!
-Ouendan, Nintendo and iNiS began discussing the possibility of officially localizing the game beyond Japan.
-However, as Keiichi Yano, vice president of iNiS and director of the game explained in an interview with 1UP.com, selling the game at retail in Western markets would have been unfeasible due to the game's innate reliance on Japanese popular music and cultural references.
+Ouendan, Nintendo and iNiS began discussing the possibility of officially localizing the game beyond Japan, but Keiichi Yano, vice president of iNiS and director of the game, explained in an interview with 1UP.com that the selling the game at retail in Western markets would have been unfeasible due to the game's innate reliance on Japanese popular music and cultural references.
 It was due to this fact that when Yano and iNiS began work on the North American version, the gakuran-wearing cheerleaders of Ouendan were removed and work began on a replacement.
 The first concepts were of a trio of dancers styled after the Village People called the Disco Rangers; this was changed to a trio of government agents, using distinctly Western references such as the Ghostbusters, Blues Brothers, Men in Black and Austin Powers series for inspiration.
 They were initially named the Super Sonic Agents, but the name was scrapped due to possible confusion with Super Sonic from the Sonic the Hedgehog video game series, although a vestige of this former name ended up in an E3 trailer for the game.
 In addition, the concept of the Elite Beat Divas (the Agents equivalent to the Ouendan Cheergirls for expert difficulty) and Commander Kahn directing the Agents came from Charlie's Angels, while the phrase "Agents are go!" was derived from Thunderbirds and the NASA launch sequence.
 Yano conceived the latter character, who has no Ouendan equivalent, while trying to determine a good motivation for the Agents' service.